orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.is_extreme`
 - Extremes as superposed pattern matcher.

+`@staticmethod`
+- Implements a function from no/ignorant perspective. (self-loop on .self)

 ---